 Family Araneidae – Orb Weaver Spiders

-Banded Garden Spiders – Argiope trifasciata become very active toward the middle of August here in Illinois.
-They actually hatch and mature in early summer, but stay mainly out of sight until they are big enough to build their signature web, and set about the business of mating and egg-laying.
-Leg span as pictured = 35mm (1-3/8?) – somewhat smaller than Argiope aurantia.
+Banded Garden Spider – Argiope trifasciata become very active toward the middle of August here in Illinois.
+They actually hatch and mature in early summer, but stay mainly out of sight until they are big enough to build their signature web.

 Humpback Orb Weaver Spider – Eustala sp.
 This tiny (5mm) unfortunate spider had become host to some sort of parasitic larva – you can see the white, worm-shape on top of the cephalothorax under the overhang of the abdomen.
 Click the link for the full story of the nasty worm.